ReactiveX/RxSwift/README.md

 But what if you need some operator that isn't on that list?
 Well, you can make your own operator.

-What if creating that kind of operator is really hard for some reason, or you have some legacy stateful that you need to work with?
+What if creating that kind of operator is really hard for some reason, or you have some legacy stateful piece of code that you need to work with?
 Well, you've got yourself in a mess, but you can [jump out of Rx monad](Documentation/GettingStarted.md#life-happens) easily, process the data, and return back into it.

 ## Build / Install / Run